Elsey

 Elsey faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 Elsey faces educational challenges with university qualification rates at 8.8%, significantly below the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees lead at 6.5%, followed by postgraduate qualifications (1.7%) and graduate diplomas (0.6%).
-Trade and technical skills are prominent, with 31.3% of residents aged 15+ holding vocational credentials – advanced diplomas (6.2%) and certificates (25.1%).
+This presents both a challenge and an opportunity for targeted initiatives.
+Bachelor degrees are most common at 6.5%, followed by postgraduate qualifications (1.7%) and graduate diplomas (0.6%).
+Trade and technical skills are prominent, with 31.3% of residents aged 15+ holding vocational credentials - advanced diplomas (6.2%) and certificates (25.1%).

-Educational participation is high, with 28.8% of residents currently enrolled in formal education.
-This includes 16.6% in primary education, 6.7% in secondary education, and 1.1% pursuing tertiary education.
-Elsey operates a robust network of 6 schools educating approximately 386 students, consisting of 1 primary school and 5 K-12 schools.
+Educational participation is high at 28.8%, including 16.6% in primary education, 6.7% in secondary education, and 1.1% pursuing tertiary education.
+Six schools operate within Elsey, educating approximately 386 students.
+The area has varied educational conditions, with a mix of 1 primary school and 5 K-12 schools.

 Frequently Asked Questions - Education